Well, WordPress prompt, when I was fifteen, I took over my ballet teacher’s school for a few months before going to college.

 Fast forward to the present, skipping several other jobs…

 And my writing is influenced by my past.
 This is most evident in my contemporary work.
-There is a dark event in TENDU, the first book of the forthcoming series A Dancer’s Journey, that I knew how to write because of my own experience.
+There is a dark event in TENDU, the first book of A Dancer’s Journey, that I knew how to write because of my own experience.
 Not that it’s exactly the same, of course.
 In fact, it’s quite different.
 Fiction has to be more dramatic than reality, and more interesting.
 Far more interesting…

 And have an infinitely more exciting setting…